TZstatsADS/Spr2017-Proj1-jt2929/README.md

 Term: Spring 2017

-+ Projec title: Down with the old and off to the new? - A story of how inauguration speeches can shed some light on the evolution of the American society over time, and what remains rooted
++ Projec title: Off with the Old, On with the New? - A story of how inauguration speeches can shed some light on the evolution of the American society over time, and what remains rooted
 + This project is conducted by Jia Hui Tan

 + Project summary: [a short summary]